Congrats to Brooklyn Half Finishers! Track/compare your splits and claim your finisher badges now!

 If you can’t schedule or speak at a staff meeting, send an e-mail explaining Mighty Milers and the type of support you’re looking for.
 It’s easier for people to respond if they know exactly what you need.
 Send them to the Mighty Milers website so they can learn more about the program.

 For schools/organizations that make Mighty Milers a part of their curriculum, this is an approved school/organization activity.
-While NYRR does not require any waivers, please make sure to gather the appropriate information and release forms required to meet the standards of your organization.
+While NYRR does not require any waivers, please make sure to gather the appropriate information and release forms required to meet the standards of your school or organization.

 Review your profile upon first signing in.
 Make sure the correct contact information and school address is listed so you receive all materials and incentives promptly.
 You may also change your username and password here.

-Create classes or groups so you have a place to enter or reassign students.
-Even if your site doesn't use a class structure, we suggest you create groups in STRIDES according to how or when your students run together.
-For example, the Session Leader's name, after-school, recess, 2nd grade, etc. The groups should make sense for your program.
-Note: Only Site Coordinators have access to this function.
+Create groups so you have a place to enter students.
+Even if your site doesn't use a group structure, we suggest you create groups in STRIDES according to how or when your students run together.
+For example, the Program Assistant's name, after-school, recess, 2nd grade, etc. The groups should make sense for your program.

 There are three different ways to enter students into STRIDES: